ACupOfJoe/Linux_Server/README.md

 # How to open the website
-1. Paste the URL ec2-34-215-14-152.us-west-2.compute.amazonaws.com into your favorite browser.
+1. Paste the URL ec2-18-237-87-44.us-west-2.compute.amazonaws.com into your favorite browser.

+# Third Party Applications:
+1. Amazon Web Services (AWS) E2C Instance